OCA/vertical-medical/README.md

 # Vertical Medical

-Vertical Medical provides a Free and Open Source solution for storing and processing medical records in Odoo.
+Vertical Medical provides a free open source solution for storing and processing medical records in Odoo.

 Many of the workflows were built in alignment with existing Odoo processes to allow for